AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 Using the review panel, you can view and post replies to the comments given on the topic.
 You can accept or reject the comments one by one.

+>[!NOTE]
+>
+> The comment box and reply box supports multi-line entries and allows users to expand it as needed for providing comprehensive comments as well as detailed reply to the comments.
+You can use **Shift** + **Enter** to go to the next line while writing the comments or replies.

 For more information, view [Address review comments](review-address-review-comments.md#).

 ### Track changes